-Module Contents Objectives Outcome Module 4 Rating and understanding of hazards: Signal words, Colours, and Symbols To test subjects' relative ranking for severity of hazard for: - Signal words, colours and symbols. - combinations of symbols and multiple symbols - selected combinations of symbols, colour and signal words.
-To test understanding of signal words, colours, and symbols.
-To test opinion on the ability of signal words, colours, and symbols to attract attention.
-To test whether subjects' perception of the label will influence their reported intention to use, store or dispose of the chemical.
-To explore subjects' views as to why hazard elements are present on a label.
-Signal words, Colours and Symbols will be rated for ability to denote level of hazard, and for comprehension both separately, and for selected combinations of elements.
+Table A5.1.
+Comprehensibility Testing: Objectives and Outcomes by Module Module Contents Objectives Outcome comprehensibility Can subjects correctly identify the appropriate SDS?
+Can subjects correctly identify information on chemical name, health hazard, physical hazard and use of protective clothing? hazard to a close relative.
+Identifying whether subjects can link data from a label to an appropriate SDS in a meaningful way.
+Module 4 Signal words, Colours and Symbols will be rated for ability to denote level of hazard, and for comprehension both separately, and for selected combinations of elements.
 Quality control assessment of face validity of ranking.
 Ability of label elements to attract attention.
 Label rated highest for attracting attention will be explored for its ability to: Prompt the subject to identify further information, particularly health hazard information.
 Influence reported intention to behave in safe ways.
-Module 5 Comprehension of hazard symbols with and without text To test subjects' understanding of symbols representing hazard classes.
-To test subjects' understanding of concepts of hazard classes.
-To identify whether adding text words improves understanding of selected symbols representing hazard classes: reproductive, carcinogenic, and mutagenic.
-To identify whether adding signal words improve understanding of symbols representing classes.
-Ability to identify the correct symbol for a hazard class.
-Identification of hazard classes for which symbols perform poorly; and of symbols which perform poorly as indicators of a hazard class.
+Module 5 Ability to identify the correct symbol for a hazard class.
+Identification of hazard classes for which symbols perform por and of symbols which perform poorly as indicators of a haz class.
 Identify symbols with ambiguous interpretations.
 The effectiveness of adding text to symbols for reproductive, carcinogenic and mutagenic hazards.
 The effectiveness of adding signal words to symbols denoting hazard class.

-Module 6 Size, Placement, Background colour and Border of symbols /Pictograms To test the impact of varying symbol size, border and placement.
+Table A5.1.
+Comprehensibility Testing: Objectives and Outcomes by Module Module Contents Objectives Outcome Module 6 Size, Placement, Background colour and Border of symbols /Pictograms To test the impact of varying symbol size, border and placement.
 To test the impact of varying background colour and varying icon size in a pictogram relative to border.
-Impact of the symbol size, border and placement: - ability to identify chemical name - perception of risk - recall of symbol as proxy for attention to symbol - recall of hazard statement as proxy for attention to hazard statement - reported intention to behave - sequence of reading Comparison of whether ranking of hazard to self differs from ranking of hazard to a close relative.
+Impact of the symbol size, border and placement: ability to identify chemical name perception of risk recall of symbol as proxy for attention to symbol recall of hazard statement as proxy for attention to hazard statement reported intention to behave sequence of reading Comparison of whether ranking of hazard to self differs from ranking of hazard to a close relative.